The Ultimate Guide to Side Dishes That Go with Lasagna

 What are the best side dishes that go with lasagna for a potluck?

-For a potluck, you need dishes that are easy to transport and can be served at room temperature without losing their appeal.
+For a potluck, you need dishes that are easy to transport & can be served at room temperature without losing their appeal.
 A sturdy green salad with a dressing on the side (so it doesn’t get soggy) is a great choice.
-Garlic bread that can be wrapped in foil and reheated is another fantastic option.
+Garlic bread that can be wrapped in foil & reheated is another fantastic option.
 A pasta salad, if the flavors are different enough from the lasagna, can also work well.

 Can I serve pasta as a side dish with lasagna?